olahsymbo/interview-ai-gpt3/README.md

 A simple chatbot built using OpenAI GPT-3.
 We used a dataset from another repo as explained in this [Article](https://medium.com/@olahsymbo/fine-tuning-openai-gpt-3-to-build-custom-chatbot-fe2dea524561)

+### Update:

+Added ChatGPT and an approach to handle conversation drift

 ## Getting Started
 Create a virtual environment and install the dependencies